realworldocaml/book/en/prologue.md

 what the Core distribution is.
 Jane Street, a company that has been using OCaml for more than a decade, developed Core for its own internal use, but it was designed from the start with an eye towards being a general-purpose standard library, and has very broad applicability.
-Core is also engineered with correctness, reliability and performance very much in mind.
+Like the OCaml language itself, Core is also engineered with correctness, reliability and performance in mind.

-Core is also distributed with syntax extensions which provide useful new functionality to OCaml, and there are additional libraries such as the Async network communications library that extend the reach of Core into building complex distributed systems.
+Core is distributed with syntax extensions which provide useful new functionality to OCaml, and there are additional libraries such as the Async network communications library that extend the reach of Core into building complex distributed systems.
 All of these libraries are distributed under a